ganelson/inform-evolution/proposals/0001-extensions-with-resources.md

 ### 5. Media resources

 5.1. `Materials/Figures` and `Materials/Sounds` allow extensions to provide these,
 exactly as the `Materials` folder for a project can.
+Similarly (see IE-0004) for internal data files, in `Materials/Data`.

+A consequence of this is that, for the first time, Inform checks for the existence of sound and picture files which the source text claims to exist.
+Previously, if they did not exist then this would come to light only when indexing or releasing.
+It's now a compilation failure to refer to a non-existent resource.
+(This can be deactivated using the new command-line switch `-no-resource-checking`, which is a convenience for the Inform test suite.)

 5.2.
 Inside an extension, filenames in figure and sound declaration sentences are taken as referring to these, but see (7) below.